What is the National Circuit Program?

 Challenger vs Circuit - what is the difference?

 Shows that are not approved as Championship Weekend shows still offer the ability to earn points.
-For 2022, the shows have been renamed Challenger shows.
+For 2023, the shows remain Challenger shows.
 Entry level competitors are still able to earn points towards qualifying for their circuit finals while still offering an affordable and simple show structure.
 All NCHA weekend shows (Championship and Challenger) are

 now point earning circuit shows!